scotws/angua-go/README.md

-# The Angua Emulator for the Native 65816
+# Angua - An Emulator for 65816 Native Mode
 Scot W. Stevenson <scot.stevenson@gmail.com>
 First version: 26.
 Sep 2017
-This version: 18.
-Nov 2018
+This version: 01.
+Jan 2019

 Angua is an emulator for the native mode of the 65816 CPU, a 8/16-bit hybrid processor that is the sibling of the famous 6502 8-bit processor of the Apple